 Though coffee has been popular around the world for centuries, it doesn’t always mix well with religion, as is the case with Mormonism, now called the Church of Jesus Christ of Latter-Day Saints (LDS).
-As part of church doctrine, Mormons have been historically prohibited from drinking coffee or tea.
+Mormons don’t drink coffee because, as part of church doctrine, they have been historically prohibited from consuming “hot drinks” which translates to coffee or tea.
 Modern-day members of the LDS are allowed to drink herbal teas and hot chocolate, and recently, church authorities lifted the ban on caffeinated drinks like soda.

 However, this is not to say that all Mormons abstain from coffee.
 Far from it.
 But coffee and tea are still officially off the Mormon drinks menu.
 But why?